finbud2024/BackendFinbud/README.md

 Content-Type: application/json

 {
-  "shares": 10,
+  "quantity": 10,
-  "averagePrice": 175.50,
-  "currentPrice": 180.25
+  "purchasePrice": 175.50
 }
 ```
 This adds Apple stock to your holdings.
+You can also use `shares` instead of `quantity` and `averagePrice` instead of `purchasePrice`.

 ##### 3. Add More Stocks
 ```